relay-policy-learning/relay-policy-learning.github.io/draft.md

 learning with additional auxiliary objectives.
 In this work, we show that we can learn hierarchical policies in a way that can be fine-tuned better than their flat counterparts, owing to temporal decomposition of the problem and the goal conditioned nature of the policy.

+## 6. Conclusion

+We proposed relay policy learning, a method for solving long-horizon, multi-stage tasks by leveraging unstructured demonstrations to bootstrap a hierarchical learning procedure.
+We showed that we can learn a single policy capable of achieving multiple compound goals, each requiring temporally extended reasoning.
+In addition, we demonstrated that RPL significantly outperforms other baselines that utilize hierarchical RL from scratch, as well as imitation learning algorithms.

+In future work, we hope to tackle the problem of generalization to longer sequences and study extrapolation beyond the demonstration data.
+We also hope to extend our method to work with off-policy RL algorithms, so as to further improve data-efficiency and enable real world learning on a physical robot.